-As a tech geek, I have been using wearable devices for the past four or five years.
+As a tech geek, I have been using wearable devices since 2013.
 Here’s what I’ve found and how I have approached smart devices since then – including my thoughts on pricing, usability, and value.

 My first wearable was a Xiaomi smart bracelet with a fitness tracker.
 Its battery life was splendid, anywhere between 7 and 10 days.
 The smart device had a single button switching between notifications and daily steps.
 On top of that, it was rated as IP67 waterproof.